Single/Double Container Mode

 - Single Container Mode: Development environment and code service (

-) are in two different containers, with the workspace (/workspace
+code-server) are in separate containers, with the workspace (/workspace) directories shared between them

 Single Container Mode